-A. Non-residential uses.
-For projects proposing aracdes, the depth of any arcades shall be at least 8 feet from back of column to building façade if built along the street frontage.
+A. Residential and non-residential uses.
+If arcades are provided, the required depth of arcades shall be at least 8 feet from back of column to building façade.
 Uses permitted within the arcade include seating, dining, or planters.
 Buildings with ground floor arcades shall also meet transparency requirements per 6.3.3.